Ipswich Tomorrow,

 1958 map proposal

-Above: detail of the 1958 map of the southern area of central Ipswich with the proposed ring-road shown in broken lines.
+Above: detail of another 1958 map of the southern area of central Ipswich with the proposed ring-road shown in broken lines.
 The dual carriageway built down as far as the eastern end of Crowell Street would have pushed through St Nicholas Street buildings with a large roundabout covering most of Silent Street; it would then have moved eastwards over Turret Lane and Lower Brook Street towards Foundation Street and beside the site of today's multi-storey car park.
 Note the legend on the 1958 map above Rose Lane: 'Furniture Factory; Lord Curson's House (Site of)', which doesn't quite fit with the location shown on our Wolsey's College page.

 For Ipswich during the 1960s there was no question that some improvements were needed.
 A traditional but booming market town where the livestock market was still operational, farmers and rural Suffolk people came into town regularly.
 There were great local shops: Ridley’s, Footman’s, Cowell’s Department Store in the Butter Market and Sneezum's as well as many successful manufactories.